dmccurdy1/Orbital-Effects-on-Southern-Ocean-Upwelling/README.md

 ## Installation

-To use the functions provided in this repository, you'll need to clone the repository and ensure you have Python installed on your machine, with Numpy, Pandas and Matplotlib Python librariers.
+To use the functions provided in this repository, you'll need to clone the repository and ensure you have Python installed on your machine, with Numpy, Pandas and Matplotlib Python libraries.

 ### Python Version